widoriezebos/Thoth/Documentation/Administration/Installation.md

 # Installing Thoth
 There are two ways you can run Thoth.
 For server environments there is a WAR that you can deploy in a Web Container like tomcat and for desktop environments there is a standalone version that requires almost no setup.

+## Getting hold of the software
+You can find the software on Github: [https://github.com/widoriezebos/Thoth](https://github.com/widoriezebos/Thoth)

 ## Configuration
 Create a configuration.properties file as described in the [Configuration](Configuration.md) section.